HomeFan FilmsHorrible Turn

 The songs in Horrible Turn are simplistic in nature but catchy nonetheless, and often mirror the musical segments of Dr. Horrible.
 Hammerstein, for instance, sings “You’re all winners to me” at a high school math competition, just like the adult Captain Hammer later told a crowd of homeless people that “Everyone’s a hero in their own way.”

-While the original had the Bad Horse Chorus, the fan-made prequel has a trio of female Australian Outbackers, and young Billy and his Horrible Turn love interest Katie (Kristin Massa) share a fractured duet, just like Neil Patrick Harris and Felicia Day in Dr. Horrible.
+While the original had the Bad Horse Chorus, meanwhile, the fan-made prequel has a trio of female Australian Outbackers, and young Billy and his Horrible Turn love interest Katie (Kristin Massa) share a fractured duet, just like Neil Patrick Harris and Felicia Day in Dr. Horrible.

 Various references to Dr. Horrible’s Sing-Along Blog populate the narrative, including passing mentions of Evil League of Evil members Dead Bowie and Bad Horse, which adds to the viewing enjoyment.
 We also meet Johnny Snow (Christian Haile), who is briefly alluded to but never seen in the original, and witness his initial attempts at bullying his perceived “nemesis.”